IgniteUI/igniteui-documentation/topics/10_AngularJS Directives/02_AngularJS_Samples.md

 # AngularJS Samples

 ## Topic Overview
-This topic covers samples with Ignite UI directives for AngularJS.
+This topic covers samples with %%ProductFamilyName%% directives for AngularJS.

 ### In this topic